-TIAFI (Team International Assistance for Integration, or Uluslararası Yardımlaşma ve Entegrasyon Derneği in Turkish) is a non-profit grassroot organisation in Izmir.
-In 2017, TIAFI opened a large community center in the multicultural and underprivileged Tepecik neighbourhood.
-With this center, we – a group of Turkish, Syrian and other international people – aim to increase the empowerment, self-sufficiency and integration of vulnerable Syrian and Turkish families in Izmir.
+TIAFI (Team International Assistance for Integration or Uluslararası Yardımlaşma ve Entegrasyon Derneği in Turkish) is a non-profit grassroot organisation in Izmir.
+In 2017, TIAFI opened a large community centre in the multicultural and underprivileged Tepecik neighbourhood.
+With this centre, we – a group of Turkish, Syrian and other international people – aim to increase the empowerment, self-sufficiency and integration of vulnerable Syrian and Turkish families in Izmir.

-Our centre is a safe, inclusive and supportive safe-haven that is open every week day.
-We provide a range of services: individual support at our drop-in ‘TIAFI Info Point’ support desk, a charity shop, an open kitchen with free warm lunches for the local community and creative, educational and skill-development activities for women and children.
+Our centre is an inclusive and supportive safe-haven that is open every week day.
+We provide a range of services: individual support at our drop-in ‘TIAFI Info Point’ support desk, a kitchen with free warm lunches, exercise programs for kids with disabilities and creative, educational and skill-development activities for women and children.

 Whereas we work mainly to address the individual needs of Syrian refugees, we extend our services to the wider local community where needed as we hope to improve the integration and strengthen social cohesion between Syrian and Turkish people in the community.
-Please click through the menu or scroll down for more information about our work or read our TIAFI Code of Governance.
+Please click through the menu, scroll down for more information about our work or read our TIAFI Code of Governance.

-Turkish Speaking Club for youth and women Through our Turkish speaking club, we aim to improve the Turkish of Syrian women and children.
+Turkish Speaking Club Through our Turkish speaking club we aim to improve the Turkish of Syrian women and children.

 Over the past six years, more than 3.4 million registered Syrian refugees (around 46 per cent of them female) have entered Turkey.
 About 130.000 of them live in Izmir, Turkeys third largest city.
 Estimates suggest that currently one-fourth of Syrian refugee households in Turkey are headed by women.
 Many of these women have lost their husbands and families during the war or in their flight, and now find themselves living alone with their children.